BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/methods.md

 # Using `this`

-Let's go back to our `dog` object and add a new method that
+Let's go back to our `dog` object and adjust our speak method so that it tells us a little more about our specific object.

+- In the console log where we have the string `"Bark!"` let's change the string to say the dog's name and color
+  - To reference the object we're on we'll use the `this` keyword, and then access the property we want
+  - so if we replace the string `"Bark!"` with `"My name is " + this.name + " and I am a " this.color + " dog."`
+  - We now have a talking dog!

 ---

 # `this` and Binding

 The keyword `this` is *bound* to the context in which it is *called*.
-If you're calling the method through the object using dot notation (as you normally would), the context is *that object*
+If you're calling the method through the object using dot notation (as you normally would), the context is *that object.*

 If you detach the method, then the `this` keyword becomes *unbound*.
 This can cause issues because the global object usually doesn't have the properties your method is looking for.